Skip to content

 Abstract base class for all ropt plugins.

 This class serves as the fundamental building block for all plugins within the ropt framework.
-Any class intended to function as a plugin (e.g., an optimizer, sampler, step, or event handler) must inherit from this base class.
+Any class intended to function as a plugin (e.g., an optimizer, sampler, or event handler) must inherit from this base class.

 It defines the core interface that all plugins must adhere to, ensuring consistency and enabling the PluginManager to discover and manage them effectively.